elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 ### Technical implementation of migration-on-write

+The migration-on-write process implements two changes:

+- creates the `ruleSource` field in the SO in Elasticsearch.
+- deletes the `immutable` field in the SO in Elasticsearch (although this field is maintained in the API and calculated via normalization-on-read)

-The logic for the migration of the rule saved objects, which means the determination of the `immutable` and `rule_source` fields before writing to ES, might differ depending on the action being performed by the user.
+The logic for the migration of the rule saved objects might differ depending on the action being performed by the user.

 Let's see all possible use cases that will require migration-on-write, the endpoints that they apply to, and the expected resulting migrated field, based on the action and their input.